jeffreyjseamanppu/sonarqube/README.md

     - Re-reun the `sonar-scanner` command from the path where `sonar-project.properties` file is defined/added.
 This generates the analysis report.
     - Navigate to the `sonarqube` dashboard you should see the `coverage` statistics.

-For any additional help, please write me to the `servikash@gmail.com`.
-I would be happy to help you!